 How to Do the Pullup Correctly?

-Learning to perform pullups correctly will ensure you progress in your callisthenics training quicker and save you from unnecessary injuries.
-These are some key points.
+Learning to perform pullups correctly will ensure you progress in your calisthenics training quicker and save you from unnecessary injuries.
+Follow these key points:

-Alternatively, the grip that I use involves curling the four fingers and the thumb on the bar.
+• Alternatively, the grip that I use involves curling the four fingers and the thumb over the bar.

 Active Hang